Shevanti is a gorgeous plant with exceptionally beautiful flowers.

 Take a wide but not so deep container, make a hole at the bottom, and cover it with some stone so that the soil doesn’t escape through it.

 Now fill the container with the potting mix that you just made.

-As the seeds of Chrysanthemum (Guldavari) are very minute, they are susceptible to be attacked by fungi.
+Important Point: As the seeds of the Shevanti flower are very minute, they are susceptible to being attacked by fungi.

 After this sprinkle the seeds of shevanti evenly all over the potting mix and then cover it lightly with the same potting mix.

 And then again lightly shower the potting mix and keep this container under semi-shade.

 Make sure that you keep the soil, slightly moist all the time to help them germinate well.

 Within 6-7 days, you will see some life emerging through the soil.

 Keep the soil moist, most of the time.

 Transplantation of Saplings (Growing Shevanti Plant from a flower)